bsc-iitm/machine-learning-foundations/docs/week-3/least_squares.md

 $$

-We still don't know if this is corresponds to a minima.
+We still don't know if this corresponds to a minima.
 Rest assured that this is indeed a minima.
 But we won't take up the proof now.
 The other worrying part is what happens if the matrix $X^TX$ is singular or non-invertible.
-This is also something that we skip for the time being.
+When is the matrix $X^TX$ invertible?
+If you are interested in knowing when this happens, you can refer to this [section](../appendix/properties.md){target=_blank} on properties of this matrix.